ROBERT SIEGEL, HOST:

 They said, okay, this is war.
 They pulled right back to Grover-ism and so...

-BROOKS: And so we're much further away because of this thing Friday.
+BROOKS: Grover Norquist.
+And so we're much further away because of this thing Friday.
 And I'm just mystified.
-I mean, either the White House is the most incompetent negotiators 'cause they really set us back, or else they want to go over the cliff because they think if they have a recession, they can blame it on Republicans and maybe take back the House.
+I mean, either the White House is the most incompetent negotiators, 'cause they've really set us back, or else they want to go over the cliff because they think if they have a recession, they can blame it on Republicans and maybe take back the House.